 At White Shark Media, we’ve had great success in developing campaigns by expanding our clients’ English targeting as a second step in the process, because we fully understand the cultural differences and the pillars for success with this approach.

 We recently published our first joined case study with Google about a Car Rental company out of Miami where all factors for success were carefully considered when we engineered the campaigns for success.

 First and foremost, a new keyword research process must be executed, since not only are CPC’s different but also impression share and search volume.

 In general, traffic volume is heavily reduced when compared to English campaigns.
-However, in regions with a high percentage of Hispanic population, we have experienced a close to equal volume of search terms e.g. in Florida, Texas and California.
+However, in regions with a high percentage of the Hispanic population, we have experienced a close to an equal volume of search terms e.g. in Florida, Texas, and California.

 Besides a well-examined keyword list, and creative ad copy with proper dialect, a Spanish landing page is equally paramount for triumph.
 If you exclude this piece from the puzzle, you will most likely experience high bounce rates and symmetrically low conversion rates.
 You do not have to translate your entire website for the sake of a Spanish campaign, but a landing page translated into Spanish is justified for the project.

 Lastly, if you really want a grand slam effect from these campaigns, you should consider having a Spanish speaking sales representative to close the loop and effectively connect with your new customer.